Wyther-Yang/conts/README.md

 * `wrapper_thread` - a template alias, as its name, it's a wrapped class from std::thread for further control of child threads.

-* `tuple` && `function` && `variant` - tool objects, they are specialized from STL to weaken compatibility and enhance special purposes.
+* `tuple` && `function` && `variant` && any - tool objects, they are specialized from STL to weaken compatibility and enhance special purposes.

 * `default_pool` && `ctr_pool` - all are template alias, The former is an ordinary thread pool, and the latter has more powerful control over sub-threads, but the efficiency will be reduced.